haxtheweb/edtechjoker/draft-outline.md

   - color and delete should also apply to both of your cards

+# Thursday

 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
 # EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 ## Thursday

-## Technique practice -- Reusing someone elses stuff
+Analyzing a vanillaJS Web component vs a Lit Web component

 - Leveraging the work of others - Pulling in Web components from other people via NPM
 - Get an account on https://www.npmjs.com/ - you don't need it to download stuff but you will for getting stuff up there
 - We're going to use my meme-maker in order to enhance your image
 - Demo: https://haxapi.vercel.app/?path=/story/media-memes--basic-meme
 - `npm install --save @lrnwebcomponents/meme-maker`
 - Enhancing your card to use Slots, properties, CSS variables, parts and more

+## Technique practice -- Reusing someone elses stuff

 ## Activity 1: Reuse and refactoring
 - Enhancing your card to use Slots, properties, CSS variables, parts and more